 - Always step the stronger leg first forward followed by the weaker leg.
 Ensure that they’re always at the center of the mobility aid for good balance.

 With quality mobility aids, your aging loved one can now make their own trips to the kitchen from their bedroom whenever they want to.
-Our team at Edmacy Home Care, Inc. can also be their companionship aide whenever you won’t be personally available to attend to their needs.
+Our team at Edmacy Home Health Care can also be their companionship aide whenever you won’t be personally available to attend to their needs.
 Just set an appointment with us about our services.